europace/baufismart-angebote-api/README.md

 Authorization: Bearer {{access-token}}
 ```

+### sample response of newly created offer

-The sample response contains no refreshed saved offer.
+The sample response with a fresh calculated offer.

 ```
 {